run-llama/llama_index/llama-index-integrations/retrievers/llama-index-retrievers-duckdb-retriever/README.md

 # LlamaIndex Retrievers Integration: DuckDBRetriever

+`pip install llama-index-retrievers-duckdb-retriever.`

 ## What is this?

-This is a BM25 Retriever for DuckDB that can be used with LlamaIndex.
+This is a BM25 Retriever for DuckDB that can be used with LlamaIndex to enable full-text search.

 ## How to use